 Why Is EBITDA Important?

 The EBITDA formula is useful because it provides a view of company profitability, without the impact of capital expenditures and financing.
-By using the EBITDA formula, analysts can compare companies within an industry and investors can quickly evaluate companies they might want to invest in.
+By using the EBITDA formula, analysts can compare companies within an industry and investors can quickly use a technical analysis to evaluate companies they might want to invest in.

 In that way, EBITDA can also be a tool used by financial advisors to help their clients make investment decisions.